 The commemoration of UNEP@50 presents an opportunity to strengthen environmental multilateralism and reinvigorate UNEP's position as the lead environmental organization that addresses the planetary crises of climate change, ecosystem degradation and pollution.
 This endeavour follows UNEP's original mandate as stated since its foundation at the Stockholm Conference in 1972 and later reinforced in 2012 at Rio+20.
-Stakeholder expectations are focused on strengthening UNEP's capacity and catalytic role, building on its core mandates including its strong science-policy interface, international environmental governance, and a post-pandemic Green Recovery.1
+Stakeholder expectations are focused on strengthening UNEP's capacity and catalytic role, building on its original core mandates including its strong science-policy interface, international environmental governance, as well as its late comer a post-pandemic Green Recovery.

-With a growing emphasis for UNEP to play a strategic role in a green post-pandemic recovery, strengthen the science-policy interface and reinforce civil society engagement, its evolution has not kept pace with the increasing pressures caused by a doubling of world population, a five-fold increase in the global economy, and a ten-fold increase in global trade since 1972.
-Expert opinion and stakeholder expectations align in the opportunity and urgency for UNEP to evolve into a catalizing organisation that coordinates efforts across environmental programmes.
-This would foster network organisation and prevent overlapping mandates.
-Perhaps the most politically feasible and attractive pathway to achieve this goal might be through empowerment of regional offices and their linkage with regional public policy networks and UN centres such as New York and Geneva, and cross integration with the UNDP (Kemp, 2014).
-The ambition to push forward UNEP into a more operative role would rely on the support of the G-77 as well as strong leadership within UNEP.
+With a growing emphasis for UNEP to play a strategic role in a green post-pandemic recovery, strengthen the science-policy interface and reinforce civil society and stakeholder engagement, its evolution has not kept pace with the increasing pressures caused by a doubling of world population, a five-fold increase in the global economy, and a ten-fold increase in global trade since 1972.
+Expert opinion and stakeholder expectations align in the opportunity and urgency for UNEP to evolve into a catalysing organisation that coordinates efforts across environmental programmes.
+This would foster network organisations and prevent overlapping mandates.
+Perhaps the most politically feasible and attractive pathway to achieve this goal might be through empowerment of all the regional offices and their linkage with regional public policy networks and UN centres such as in New York, Washington, Geneva and Vienna and cross integration with the UNDP (Kemp, 2014).
+The ambition to push forward UNEP into a more operative role would rely on the increased support of all member states as well as strong leadership within UNEP.